Showing posts with label #Libertytheater. Show all posts

 Park-Vue Drive-In (1950-1961)

-Highland Park Sheffield, Al
+Highland Park, Sheffield, AL

 Opening date: 1950/05/11

-The first movie is shown: Calamity Jane And Sam Bass
+The first movie is shown: Calamity Jane and Sam Bass

 The Park-Vue Drive-In opened on Thursday, May 11, 1950, at 6:30.

-It was located in Highland Park in Sheffield, AL. Admission was originally 45 cents for adults and children under 12 were admitted free.
+It was located in Highland Park in Sheffield, AL. Admission was originally 45 cents for adults, and children under 12 were admitted free.
 The theatre had individual Ballantyne speakers for each car.

 On opening night, the movie "Calamity Jane and Sam Bass" was shown.

-The theatre opened at 6:00 and the first show was started at sundown.
+The theatre opened at 6:00 and the first show started at sundown.
 Free ice cream and popcorn were given to children on opening night.

-This drive-in's last night of business seems to have been March 5, 1961.
+This drive-in's last night of business was March 5, 1961.

 Park-Vue Drive-in Showing Calamity Jane & Sam Bass Opening May 11, 1950

-Florence, Alabama Theatre’s and Drive-ins
+Florence, Alabama, Theatres and Drive-ins

 Shoals Theater (1948-1980)Reopened in 2011 and used as live theatre

-123 North Seminary Street Florence, Al 35630
+123 North Seminary Street, Florence, AL 35630

 open, renovated, 1 screen, 1,344 seats